nanofuxion/winebox64/README.md

 # Winebox64 - Windows Gaming on ARM64

-Docker container for playing Windows games on ARM64 hosts using Box64, Wine, and gfxstream Vulkan.
+Docker container for playing Windows games on ARM64 hosts using Hangover and gfxstream Vulkan.

 ## Quick Start